ipb-halle/RMassBank_mFam/README.md

 ### Prerequisites

+- Follow the installation guidelines above
 - meta data spreadsheet under path `meta data` in the project folder
 - raw msp files under path `raw data/exported as raw msp` in the project folder
-- Linux PC with openbabel installed (`sudo apt-get install openbabel`)

 ### Run

 The conversion of raw data and meta data to MassBank records is done by RMassBank with some pre- and post-processing.
-To run RMassBank adapt the following code.
+To run RMassBank adapt and run the following code in the R console.
 ```
 source("/mnt/ifs/data/IPB/Projects/2017_005_MS-databases/mFam contributions/mFam Aggregation/CommunityToMassBank.R")